Virgil Julius Caldwell

 Bio

-Virgil Julius Caldwell attended Lane College and received a double degree in music and Social Studies.
-He was planning to attend graduate school to continue his study of music when he was drafted in the United States Army in 1951.
-Aware of the Korean war, he was not sure he wanted to go to Korea but knew it was his duty.
-From the first day in Korea, he was under artillery fire and was always under the threat of artillery attack.
-One harrowing experience caused by the extreme cold of Korea came when his heater exploded, causing their position to come under fire and being forced to pay for the damage to the stove.
-After the Korean war, he attended graduate school and became a teacher.
+Virgil Julius Caldwell attended Lane College and earned a dual degree in music and Social Studies.
+He had plans to attend graduate school to continue his study of music, but he was drafted into the United States Army in 1951.
+He was aware of the Korean War and was unsure if he wanted to go there, but he knew it was his duty.
+From the first day in Korea, he was under artillery fire, and the threat of artillery attack was always present.
+One harrowing experience caused by the extreme cold of Korea came when his heater exploded, causing their position to come under fire, and he was forced to pay for the damage to the stove.
+After the Korean War, he went to graduate school at Columbia University and became a teacher, choir director, and minister.

 Video Clips